 In this rut, I made myself a promise that I would no longer fake a smile for anyone.
 Not a family member, friend, or stranger at Six Flags was going to get a smile from me unless it was genuine (or for a photo, to please my mom).
 While this may sound like I was simply going through an “emo” phase, it was actually in this time that I was the happiest I’ve ever been.
 I pushed myself in the activities I’d always had an interest in but never pursued due to old insecurities, and found myself making new friends within the communities I’d opened myself up to.
 When I say that band changed my life, I’m being completely honest.
 In a time when I thought I was most alone, my peers and instructors opened up to me and provided me with a second home – one that I am now more comfortable in than the one in which I’ve grown up.

-Despite what it seems, I get fewer comments to smile more.
+Despite what it seems, I get fewer comments like the man at Six Flags’.
 I’m not some angsty teen – I’m a happy kid, who smiles more often and has millions of reasons to.
 Faking happiness got me nowhere.
-Searching for it gave me a reason to wake up every morning.
+Searching for it gave me a reason to smile.